 How can we reduce the risk?
 There has not been enough time to develop scientifically conclusive studies as to exactly what the spread and infection potential of airborne droplets or aerosolized particles of SARS-CoV-2.
 However, Cool Air recommends that production companies implement an air change policy for sound stages.
-In order to facilitate meaningful air changes, we suggest a minimum of 4 to 6 changes per hour during occupancy.
-Simply stated, the equipment response will ensure the air inside the stage is replaced 4 to 6 times every hour with 100% filtered fresh air while people are present.
+In order to facilitate meaningful air changes, we suggest 1 to 2 changes per hour during occupancy (ideally 4-6 air changes depending on the number of people).
+Simply stated, the equipment response will ensure the air inside the stage is replaced 1 to 2 times every hour with 100% filtered fresh air while people are present.
 This will involve a large amount of equipment moving a lot of air in a continuous manner.
 The air must be dropped and diffused from above, and not directed horizontally, so that the possibility of the air stream passing from one person directly into the path of another is avoided2.
 The equipment is located outside and provisions will need to be made to deliver the fresh air inside the studio space.
 This will positively pressurize the sound stage, so there will also need to be provisions to allow for the stale air to escape.
 We also recommend changing the air inside the sound stage (minimum of one air change) immediately following filming and again prior to filming the next day.

 Conditioned Air: Cooling & Heating

 Conditioned air has been mechanically cooled or heated.
 Through the use of cooling or heating equipment we can deliver both the air changes and the conditioned air that is required on set with the same equipment package.
 Depending on your application, the use of spot cooling, or heating equipment operating exclusively inside the sound stage may be needed, however it will augment and not replace the fresh air package that delivers the large volume of air changes required.

 Filtration: MERV & HEPA